vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 ### Post-filtering with exact search fallback
 The following example uses *post-filtering* as a rule and *pre-filtering* is effectively disabled.
-This strategy will always search the `HNSW` graph unconstrained, unless the `estimated-hit-ratio` is less than 5%.
-Falling back to the exact search for estimated restrictive filters could be considered a way to improve functionality as exact search will guarantee to expose `targetHits` to ranking as long as the filter matches more than one document.
+This strategy will always search the `HNSW` graph unconstrained, unless the `estimated-hit-ratio` is less than the `approximate-threshold` of 5% where it uses exact search.
+Vespa's *post-filtering* implementation adjusts `targetHits` to `targetHits/estimated-hit-ratio` to increase the chance of exposing the real `targetHits` to ranking.
+By auto adjusting the `targetHits`, developers don't need to guess a higher value for `targetHits` to overcome the drawback of the *post-filtering* strategy.

 <pre>
 rank-profile post-filtering-with-fallback {